scalatra/scalatra-website/guides/databinders.md

 ]
 ```

-We've also got a new capability: we can post a JSON document to
+We've also got a new capability: we can POST a JSON document to
 http://localhost:8080/todos, and the `CreateTodoCommand` will handle that
 as well: